mangesh-ux/multimodal-memory-assistant/README.md

 # MemoBrain OS - Your Personal Memory Operating System

 MemoBrain OS is a sophisticated personal memory management system that helps you organize, connect, and retrieve your digital memories in a way that mimics how your brain works.
-It's not just a file manager or note-taking app—it's a complete operating system for your memories.
+It's not just a file manager or note-taking app, it's a complete operating system for your memories.

 ## 🌟 Key Features